CodeMilitant/code-meta/readme.txt

 = Does Code Meta add records to my database? =

-No, unlike all other SEO plugins in the WordPress directory, the meta tags are efficiently generated through PHP and will persistently remain using any server or WordPress caching.
+Yes, but only your social profile usernames and links you provide.
+Unlike all other SEO plugins in the WordPress directory, the meta tags are efficiently generated through PHP and will persistently remain using any server or WordPress caching.

 No database bloat, and no performance degradation.

 = Will Code Meta slow my site down? =

-No, because there are no database calls, and the PHP is executed in a cascading topology, this plugin adds at most just 4 milliseconds (4/1000 of 1 second) to your website load time.
+No, because only the WordPress usermeta is accessed from the database , and the PHP is executed in a cascading topology, this plugin adds at most just 4 milliseconds (4/1000 of 1 second) to your website load time.

 If your website is running server or WordPress caching, all the Opengraph meta tags will be stored in the cache and will add 0 milliseconds to load times.